Swedish krona: Banknotes and coins per capita in circulation

 The circulation levels in the table above were reported to the Bank for International Settlements.
 Possible discrepancies with these statistics and other sources may be because some sources exclude "commemorative banknotes and coins" (3.20% of total for Sweden in 2015) and other sources exclude "banknotes and coin held by banks" (2.68% of total for Sweden in 2015) as opposed "banknotes and coin in circulation outside banks".

 Circulation levels of cash on a per capita basis, are reduced by 51% from the high in 2007 compared to 2018.
 Speculation about Sweden declaring all banknotes and coins invalid at some future date is widespread in the media with Björn Ulvaeus as a celebrity advocate of a cashless Sweden which he believes will result in a safer society because simple robbery will involve stealing goods that must be fenced.

 The value of the payments between households, companies and authorities in Sweden amounts to about 20,000 kronor annual per capita in cash.
 In shops, almost one in seven payments is made in cash.
 More than half of the adult population has the Swish payment app.
 Annual withdrawals from Swedish ATMs in 2015 amount to 15,300 kronor per capita.
 According to Skingsley, "what some consumers, smaller companies and local clubs often see as a problem, is not so much getting hold of cash, but being able to deposit it in a bank account."

+On July 1 2026, Sweden implemented a new law to preserve the use of physical currency following a rapid decline in cash transactions.
+Approved unanimously by the Riksdag, the legislation mandates that most grocery stores and pharmacies must accept banknotes and coins.
+Additionally, banks are required to ensure nationwide access to cash deposit services.
+The law aims to prevent digital exclusion for vulnerable groups and to strengthen national resilience against potential cyberattacks on digital payments systems.

 To see how circulation of the Swedish krona ranks compared to other currencies see Bank for International Settlements#Red Books.